 Calcitonin is a 32–amino acid polypeptide that is produced by parafollicular or C cells of the thyroid gland.
 Calcium is the primary stimulant for calcitonin secretion.
 Calcitonin lowers the serum calcium concentration, primarily through osteoclast inhibition, but whether it plays a major role in serum calcium metabolism outside of the neonatal period in vivo is unclear.

 Vitamin D3, or cholecalciferol, is a secosteroid (steroid with a “broken” ring) formed by the opening of the β ring of 7-dehydrocholesterol.
 In humans, this formation occurs in the basal layer of the epidermis.
 First, there is an ultraviolet B-mediated conversion of 7-dehydrocholesterol to previtamin D3.
 Previtamin D3 then undergoes thermal isomerization to form vitamin D3.
-To become biologically active, vitamin D3 must first be hydroxylated at carbon position ...
+To become biologically active, vitamin D3 must first be hydroxylated ...